ChrisDucharme1793/project_02/README.md

 ## Contributing

+-Kevin Cox(Co-Creator) - kevincox1983@gmail.com
+-Chris Ducharme(Co-Creator) - ducharme.christophert@gmail.com
+-Chad Worthan(Co-Creator) - chadwworthan@gmail.com

 If you wish to contribute to this project please do a pull request.
 That be super cool.

 ## Questions?

 Have any questions?
 Want to collaborate on a project?
-Shoot me an [email](Ducharme.christophert@gmail.com)
+Shoot one of us an email)